Emirates Business Rewards Programme Celebrates Small And Medium Sized Businesses With Limited Time Incentive - UrduPoint

 Emirates Business Rewards Programme Celebrates Small And Medium Sized Businesses With Limited Time Incentive

+New members can get to the skies faster with 10,000 Business Rewards points bonus

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 28th Jun, 2021) To mark UN Micro, Small and Medium Enterprises Day and the vital role that they play in post-pandemic recovery, Emirates is empowering small and medium sized enterprises to get back into the skies and turn their travel budgets into rewards by debuting a Business Rewards incentive for new members who sign up for the programme.
+Karachi (UrduPoint / Pakistan Point News - 30th Jun, 2021) To mark UN Small and Medium Enterprises Day and the vital role that they play in post-pandemic recovery , Emirates is empowering small and medium sized enterprises to get back into the skies and turn their travel budgets into rewards by debuting a Business Rewards incentive for new members who sign up for the programme.
 Small and medium sized businesses who sign up for an account to Emirates’ Business Rewards corporate loyalty programme from today, 27 June to 27 July 2021 will receive a bonus of 10,000 Business Reward Points, the equivalent of one Economy Class return ticket to selected destinations in Europe.

 With countries easing their entry restrictions, business travel has begun accelerating, and small and medium size enterprises have become key drivers of demand with the flexibility to make travel plans quickly as new opportunities emerge.